 In 2009, the IR@UF began to host projects in lieu of theses (PILOTs) and non-thesis terminal projects.
 These projects fall outside the normal processing of the Graduate Editorial Office, and the Libraries work directly with the colleges and departments to load these items.
 PILOTs often include non-traditional formatting and/or audio, video or other types of files beyond simple text files.

-Please contact your departmental advisor or the Theses and Dissertations Manager with any questions.
+Please contact your departmental advisor or the Theses and Dissertations Project Manager with any questions.

 Submission Guidelines for Projects in Lieu of Theses